- Home Furnishings»

 It's said that we spend 1/3 of our lives in bed.
 So it's only natural to desire a comfortable experience when we climb into bed each night.
 Nothing can ruin a good night's sleep like uncomfortable bed linens; sheets that are too hot, too cool, pill, rough, scratchy, you name it.

 So what is the most important element to consider when you go to purchase a new set of bed linens - "sheets" that will provide you with your comfort preference?
-Fabric is the most important consideration to take into account when buying sheets.
+The fabric is the most important consideration to take into account when buying sheets.
 Buying sheets can be difficult.
 There are so many fabrics to choose from: cotton, percale, and polyester, just to name a few.
 How does one know which fabric will be more comfortable and wear better with frequent laundering?

 Time To Identify Your Personal Linen Preference